CorneliusNgure/alx-airbnb-database/database-adv-script/README.md

 FROM properties p
 LEFT JOIN reviews r
     ON p.property_id = r.property_id;
+ORDER BY p.name;
 ```

 Returns all properties.
 If a property has no reviews, review-related columns will appear as `NULL`.
+Results are ordered alphabetically by property name.

 ---